top of page

 What it does not do is consider liability, fault, insurance policy limits, comparative negligence, or punitive damages—factors that can dramatically alter the value of a case.
 The calculator is a useful starting point, not a final answer.

 California follows a pure comparative negligence system.
-That means if you are partially at fault for the accident, your compensation is reduced by your percentage of fault.
+This means that if you are partially at fault for the accident, your compensation is reduced by your percentage of fault.
 For example, if you were found 30% responsible for the incident, your total award would be reduced by 30%.

 The calculator doesn’t factor in liability, so the actual compensation you may receive could be higher or lower depending on the case facts.